 Royal New Zealand YS

 Continuing the team in the short term relies on having funding available quickly in order to retain key personnel.
 For 2003, the government of NZ provided this financial package to help bridge from one Cup cycle to the next.
-NZ Economic Development Minister Steven Joyce told the NZ Herald on Sept 28 that the country will consider funding the team again once they have more details of the next America's Cup.
-Dalton, speaking on radio in NZ, though, said that team members are being heavily recruited by other campaigns just days after the the end of the 2013 America's Cup Match.
-Dean Barker on October 1 told the NZ Herald the same story, that some immediate funding will be needed very soon to prevent other teams from hiring away vital talent.
-Dalton again made similar comments, also to the NZ Herald, in the process implying that he will help guide the team through a transition to the next Cup cycle, but it's not clear who will lead TNZ after Dalton's departure.
-Questioned by media, Russell Coutts did not rule out his own involvement according to one report, though there has yet to be any public sign of interest in that from TNZ, and Barker said Oct 2 that such a scenario was "highly unlikely."
+Immediately following the team's defeat in September, 2013, NZ Economic Development Minister Steven Joyce told the NZ Herald on Sept 28 that the country would consider funding the team again once they had more details of the next America's Cup.
+Just days after the the end of the 2013 America's Cup Match, though Grant Dalton, speaking on radio in NZ, said that team members were being heavily recruited by other campaigns.
+Skipper Dean Barker on October 1 told the NZ Herald the same story, that some immediate funding will be needed very soon to prevent other teams from hiring away vital talent.
+Dalton again made similar comments, also to the NZ Herald, in the process implying that he would stay onboard long enough to help guide the team through a transition to the next Cup cycle, but souding as if he would be stepping aside.
+It was not clear who would lead TNZ if Dalton departed.
+Questioned by media, Russell Coutts did not rule out his own involvement according to one report, though there was not any public sign of interest in that from TNZ, and Barker said Oct 2 that such a scenario was "highly unlikely."

-Funding for the last challenge was not without some criticism in national politics, and there was some conflict with pressing needs at home especially in the wake of the Christchurch earthquake.
-Officials have previously made the business case for assisting the team, registering benefits from the international visibility of the team as a competitor, the promotion of the New Zealand boat-building industry, and hoping especially for the economic impact from tourists and competitors if the challenge succeeds and returns the event to the country.
-Additionally, a crowd-sourced fundraising campaign for the team has raised an amount over $100,000 at last report.
-Grant Dalton told stuff.co.nz in December that after an international fundraising tour, he was "cautiously optimistic" about securing sponsorship for the next challenge, but that funding deals would not be certain until details about the next regatta are set.
+Funding for the last challenge was not without criticism in New Zealand political circles, and there was some conflict with pressing needs at home, especially in the wake of the Christchurch earthquake.
+Officials previously have made the business case for assisting the team, citing the benefits from the international visibility of both the team and the country as a competitor, the promotion of the New Zealand boat-building industry, and hoping especially for the economic impact that would be received from tourists and competitors if the challenge succeeded and the event returned to New Zealand.
+There appeared to be initial popular support for the government's assistance to TNZ, but the dynamics of recent domestic politics carry the concern that until a final vote is completed the public share of funding for the team is not guaranteed.

 ETNZ's America's Cup record: Challenger (won 5-0), 1995; Defender (won 5-0), 2000; Defender, 2003 (lost 0-5); Challenger, 2007 (lost 2-5); Challenger 2013 (lost 8-9).
 Emirates Team New Zealand Blog | ETNZ America's Cup Team Site